 Days One to Four: Athens

-I’ve spent the last year and a half living here in Athens.
-This Athens itinerary helps you cross off all of the most important sites in the city, in addition to scratching beneath the surface and exploring some of the more “off the beaten path” areas and neighbourhoods.
-While in the Greek capital, you shouldn’t miss:
+I’ve spent the last three and a half years living here in Athens.
+This Athens itinerary helps you cross off all of the most important sites in the city.
+Additionally, it enables you to beneath the surface and explore some of the more “off the beaten path” areas.

 To get to Anafiotika, you can follow an unsuspecting path that leads upwards from Plaka.
-The area was created in the 18th century by residents of the Greek island Anafi who relocated to Athens and designed their houses in a style reminiscent of their homes.
+The area was created in the 18th century by residents of the Greek island Anafi who relocated to Athens.

 Be a Tourist at the Acropolis

-The shimmering pentelic marble structure of the parthenon is a magnificent remnant of the grand city of Pericles that was constructed at the site thousands of years ago.
-There are also numerous other important buildings in the area which should not be missed – including the excellently preserved Herodes Atticus Roman Amphitheatre.
-Admission to the acropolis also includes entry to the worthwhile acropolis museum.
+The shimmering marble structure of the Parthenon is a magnificent remnant of the grand city of Pericles that was constructed at the site thousands of years ago.
+The site is more expansive than many realise.

 Do a Victory Lap at the Panathenaic Stadium

-Dating way back to 566 BC, Athens panathenaic stadium (kallimarmaro) is the world’s only marble stadium in existence.
-It was renovated in the 18th century and became the site of the first modern olympic games.
+Athens’ Panathenaic Stadium (Kallimarmaro) is the world’s only marble stadium.
+Dating way back to 566 BC, it was renovated in the 18th century.
+Later it became the location of the first modern Olympic games.